annie0sc/gdp-happy-health/design-architecture/GroupWorkMappings/README.md

 ## Frameworks and Language(s) :

-- We are Using Express framework
+We are Using Express framework for this application and it also fulfill all the Functional requirements that are given in the RFP.

+- For the Progressive web application we are creating Express Framework provides a quick and a simple web framework.